saces/SCGIPublisher/README.md

 Now I can access the allowed freesites via http://localhost/freenet/[key]

 Links within freenet will automatically point to http://localhost/freenet/[link] - if you set a hostname in the serverpath for SCGIPublisher.ini, the links will go to the hostname instead.

+If you want to make your gateway more useful with little effort, you can reuse SCGIPublisher.ini.example.
+It already provides a whitelist of safe sites.
+Just be sure to replace d6.or.gs with your own domain.